(by Chris Casado, Co-Founder, TSX Challenge, originally published 2019, updated 2020)

 But again, she got it!
 And believed in the experience, eventually sending all four of her children to Mt.
 Whitney with Mike.
 Mom has helped support TSX every year in many ways behind the scenes – driving, helping with shopping, preparing food, watching kids while I’m out traveling.
 Couldn’t have done it without her!

-So on this Father’s Day, we’re throwing it back to moms!
-Thank you Un, Mom, and all the other women to who sacrifice, take chances, and believe in their family with unconditional love an support.
+Thank you Un, Mom, and all the other women, and men, to who sacrifice, take chances, and believe in their family with unconditional love and support.